-- 1.1 The removal of rate pegging and reform of the NSW local government rating system, including the removal of inequitable rate exemptions and greater autonomy and flexibility in rating policy, structure and practices. - 1.2 Greater autonomy in determining fees and charges. - 1.3 FAGs to be increased to at least 1% of total Commonwealth taxation revenue. - 1.4 Federal Government to increase FAGs funding to 1% of Commonwealth tax revenue, prior to any changes to the formula. - 1.5 Increased specific purpose grants from State and Commonwealth Governments to assist councils in meeting the infrastructure and service needs of their communities (e.g. R2R, library grants). - 1.6 An end to cost shifting onto local government by the State and Commonwealth Governments. - 1.7 New and fairer financing opportunities for local government, with particular emphasis on infrastructure e.g. value capture, Voluntary Planning Agreements (VPAs) and fees and charges. - 1.8 Permanent recurrent funding for Joint Organisations (JOs) to support their viability and effectiveness. - 1.9 The introduction of a broad-based property levy to replace both the Emergency Services Levy on insurance policies and the 11.7% Emergency Services Levy on local government. - 1.10 A more flexible procurement framework to enable councils to benefit from innovative procurement practices. - 1.11 Inclusion of climate change considerations in approved terms of reference for investigations and reviews by IPART.
+- 1.1 The removal of rate pegging and reform of the NSW local government rating system, including the removal of inequitable rate exemptions and greater autonomy and flexibility in rating policy, structure and practices. - 1.2 Greater autonomy in determining fees and charges. - 1.3 FAGs to be increased to at least 1% of total Commonwealth taxation revenue. - 1.4 A review of the allocation methodology for Financial Assistance Grants. - 1.5 Increased specific purpose grants from State and Commonwealth Governments to assist councils in meeting the infrastructure and service needs of their communities (e.g. R2R, library grants) with allocation to be equitable and transparent. - 1.6 An end to cost shifting onto local government by the State and Commonwealth Governments. - 1.7 New and fairer financing opportunities for local government, with particular emphasis on infrastructure e.g. value capture, Voluntary Planning Agreements (VPAs) and fees and charges.

+- 1.8 Permanent recurrent funding for Joint Organisations (JOs) to support their viability and effectiveness. - 1.9 The introduction of a broad-based property levy to replace both the Emergency Services Levy on insurance policies and the 11.7% Emergency Services Levy on local government. - 1.10 A more flexible procurement framework to enable councils to benefit from innovative procurement practices. - 1.11 Inclusion of climate change considerations in approved terms of reference for investigations and reviews by IPART. - 1.12 Ownership of Rural Fire Service mobile assets to be vested in the RFS to remove the depreciation expense from councils and provide consistency between emergency services. - 1.13 The NSW Government to cover the full costs of local government financial audits. - 1.14 Increased opportunities for councils to issue penalty notice where appropriate, to streamline compliance.

-2. Economic Development
+02 Economic Development

 Councils have an active role in encouraging investment, place management and activation, and supporting businesses of all sizes.
-Whether the local economy is based on agriculture, mining, finance, manufacturing, tourism, hospitality, retail, education, forestry, fishing or other offerings, councils play a major role in creating the conditions for appealing and sustainable communities and local economies.
+Whether the local economy is based on agriculture, mining, finance, manufacturing, tourism, hospitality, retail, education, forestry, fishing, renewable energy or other offerings, councils play a major role in creating the conditions for appealing and sustainable communities and local economies.